 Tsoknyi Rinpoche’s activity greatly contributes to the preservation of the Buddha Dharma in the East, while nurturing its growth in the West.
 His personal warmth and compassionate attention greatly enrich and enliven the depth of our learning experience.
 His dedication to teaching is based on his belief that the precious Buddha Dharma can bring peace and harmony to the world.

-Tsoknyi Rinpoche has dedicated his life to the education and training of nuns, both in eastern Tibet, where he supports over 3000 nuns, and Tsoknyi Gechak Ling Nunnery in the hills outside the Kathmandu Valley in Nepal.
+Tsoknyi Rinpoche has dedicated his life to the education and training of nuns, both in eastern Tibet, where he supports over 3000 nuns as well as Tsoknyi Gechak Ling Nunnery in the hills outside the Kathmandu Valley in Nepal.
 The training of the Tsoknyi nuns to become holders of the wisdom tradition of Tibetan Buddhism is an extraordinary development in a world where the education and training of nun’s has often been overlooked.
 Learn more - Here

 The first Tsoknyi Rinpoche was an emanation of Milarepa’s disciple, Rechungpa and the Nyingmapa Terton Ratna Lingpa.
 He was born in Nangchen, Eastern Tibet, in the first half of the 19th century and was a contemporary of the three great lamas of the time: Jamyang Khyentse, Jamgon Kongtrul and Chokgyur Lingpa.